matthewb66/bd_scan_yocto/README.md

 3. Run Synopsys Detect in Bitbake dependency scan mode to extract the standard OE recipes/dependencies (skipped if `--skip_detect_for_bitbake` option is used) to create the specified Black Duck project & version
 4. Locate the software components and rpm packages downloaded during the build, and copy those matching the recipes from license.manifest to a temporary folder (if the option `--exclude_layers layer1,layer2` is applied then skip recipes within the specified layers)
 5. If the option `--extended_scan_layers layer1,layer2` is specified with a list of layers, then expand (decompress) the archives for the recipes in the listed layers.
 These expanded archives will also be snippet scanned in 6 below.
-6. Run a Signature and Snippet scan using Synopsys Detect on the copied/expanded and rpm packages and append to the specified Black Duck project, adding any other Detect scan options (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
+6. Run a Signature scan using Synopsys Detect on the copied/expanded and rpm packages and append to the specified Black Duck project.
+If `--snippet` is specified then add snippet scanning, adding other Detect scan options with the `--detect_opts` option (for example, local copyright and license scanning with the option `--detect_opts '--detect.blackduck.signature.scanner.license.search=true --detect.blackduck.signature.scanner.copyright.search=true'`)
 7. Wait for scan completion, and then post-process the project version BOM to remove identified sub-components from the unexpanded archives and rpm packages only.
 This step is required because Signature scanning can sometimes match a complete package, but continue to scan at lower levels to find embedded OSS components which can lead to false-positive matches, although this behaviour is useful for custom recipes (hence why expanded archives are excluded from this process)
 8. Optionally identify locally patched CVEs and apply to BD project